Indochina Link Vietnam

 5. Return digital certificates and cancel e-ID registration

-The entity ceases to exist at the date the DPI issues the deregistration confirmation.
+The entity ceases to exist at the date the Department of Finance issues the deregistration confirmation.

 What Dissolution Costs